SashaSyl/my_portfolio/README.md

 Thus, the budget is running a deficit, which negatively affects the economic condition and may increase monetary emission to cover growing defense needs.
 </details>

 # 3rd Project.
-A/B test
+A/B Test
 An A/B test was conducted by a company that launched two campaigns:<br/>
 •	Control Campaign<br/>
 •	Test Campaign<br/>